A scalable quantum gate-based implementation for causal hypothesis testing: Overview of causal inference

 \item \textbf{Correlation does not prove causality}

-Causal inference is usually a missing data problem~\cite{guo2020survey} and we tend to make assumptions to make up for the missing values.
-An example is the correlation between people eating ice cream and people drownings.
-Causal inference would indicate that eating ice cream effects drownings.
+Causal inference is the process of drawing a conclusion about a causal connection based on the occurrence of an effect.
+Causal inference is usually a missing data problem~\cite{guo2020survey} and we tend to make \textit{assumptions to make up for the missing causes/variables}.
+An example is a correlation between people eating ice cream and people drownings.
+It could indicate that eating ice cream affects drowning.
 The actual correlation is between the season (summer) and these otherwise unrelated things.
-In this case the missing data is the season.
-Another example is the correlation between higher SAT scores and a greater number of books in the house of the student taking the tests.
-Causal inference would imply that the number of books directly affect the SAT scores when in reality they are both effected by something else (in this case most likely a higher average intelligence in the household).
-Causal inference is the process of drawing a conclusion about a causal connection based on the conditions of the occurrence of an effect.
+In this case, the missing cause is the season.

 \end{itemize}